jrasmusson/level-up-swift/6-enums/1-enums.md

 ## Associated Values

-Sometimes it is convenient to values to enum cases.
+Sometimes it is convenient to assign values to enum cases.
 These are called _associated values_.

 ```swift
 enum Barcode {